 Note, however, that the purpose of the visit must be leisure, tourism, or business and that is why it only allows a traveller a maximum of 90 days within this area in a 6 month period.
 It is therefore strongly recommended that you plan your journey within the time frame of the Schengen Visa.
 You can extend it if you want but this can be very difficult to obtain.

 There are 3 categories of the Schengen Visa:

 The short-stay visa is the most common Schengen visa.
 It entitles travellers, subject to the visa requirement, to enter the territories of the 25 Schengen States to pay a continuous visit or several visits within the stipulated 90-day period in any half-year from the date of first entry.
 The short-stay visa can be issued for either a single entry or multiple entries and has a period of validity not exceeding 5 years.

 The single-entry visa allows one uninterrupted stay for up to a maximum of 90 days.
 A grace period of 15 days of validity of the visa is normally added to the number of days of authorised stay, should the visa holder wish to postpone his or her departure.

-The multiple-entry visa allows several stays on the territory of one or several Schengen States, provided that the total length of the visits does not exceed 90 days in any half-year from the date of first entry.
+The multiple-entry visa allows several stays on the territory of one or the several Schengen States, provided that the total length of the visits does not exceed 90 days in any half-year from the date of first entry.
 The stay may be continuous or spread over several periods within the validity of the visa.
-The multiple entry visas are issued with a period of validity between 6 months and 5 years, for travellers providing sufficient guarantees.
+The multiple-entry visas are issued with a period of validity between 6 months and 5 years, for travellers providing sufficient guarantees.